Sickday/rune.rb/README.md

-# (R)une(S)cape (R)uby (S)uite
+# RuneScape Ruby Suite [dev]

 ## About

+**RuneScape Ruby Suite** is a passion project I've been working over the passed couple years.
 I wanted to make a server suite that is fun use, and easy to extend.
 I'm sure many would frown on the use of Ruby for this entire project, but the reason behind it is more rooted in the fact that it's generally easier for someone who is not tenured in Software Development to follow what's going on.
-Ruby is a fun language to use and it's very expressive.
-A good portion of Ruby code you see these days can be read in individual lines, and still make sense!
-For this reason (and the fact Ruby is the only language I'm comfortable using) Ruby is the language of choice here.

 Take this project and make it your own.
 It's here for you to expand upon, experiment with, and share with everyone.

 Feedback is always welcome.